 About Brittany

-Brittany Cole: Silversmith & Professional Weirdo
+-Brittany Cole, Silversmith & Professional Weirdo

-I enjoy making all kinds of inspired and sacred adornments, and am passionately attached to creating pieces that have a philanthropic mission or component of activism to them in some way.
-Prior to learning silversmith work, my education and field experience have been spent in clinical, educational, and home environments with children on the autism spectrum and their families.
+Prior to teaching myself silversmith work, my education and field experience were spent in clinical, educational, and home environments with people on the autism spectrum and their families.
 I have collective experience in program and policy development from state programs to nonprofit agencies, primarily focusing in autism advocacy, behavior analysis, and special education.
+As a person who is also multiply neurodivergent, it took me over a decade to recognize that all those years I was also apprenticing to learn how to care and advocate for myself as well.

 I went Full Desert Weirdo, and I’m never going back to basic.